By Shell Polymers on Jun 20, 2021

 In the first quarter of 2019, the National Association of Manufacturers (NAM) reported that more than 25% of manufacturers had to turn down new business opportunities due to worker shortages.¹

-2021 magnified this challenge as businesses across industries struggle to staff to keep up with demand.
-In manufacturing specifically, this is causing supply chain hiccups including production delays, higher end use costs, and a lack of transportation and raw materials.
+2021 magnified this challenge as businesses across industries struggled to staff to keep up with demand.
+In manufacturing specifically, this was causing supply chain hiccups including production delays, higher end use costs, and a lack of transportation and raw materials.
 According to Ford Motor Co, the semiconductor scarcity, caused by a surge in demand and a lack of resources and labor, could force the company to produce 1.1 million fewer cars, causing a 2.5 billion dollar loss in 2021.2 With the plastics industry already facing record-high costs and raw material shortages, adding the labor challenge is like putting salt on a wound.
 In a recent survey, the Manufacturing Institute reported that 77% of respondents are struggling to fill job roles.3

 Advanced Technologies Help Manufacturers Bridge the Labor Gap